Azure/azure-storage-fuse/README.md

     * `--wait-for-mount=<TIMEOUT IN SECONDS>` : Let parent process wait for given timeout before exit to ensure child has started.
     * `--block-cache` : To enable block-cache instead of file-cache.
 This works only when mounted without any config file.
     * `--lazy-write` : To enable async close file handle call and schedule the upload in background.
+    * `--filter=<STRING>`: Enable blob filters for read-only mount to restrict the view on what all blobs user can see or read.
 - Attribute cache options
     * `--attr-cache-timeout=<TIMEOUT IN SECONDS>`: The timeout for the attribute cache entries.
     * `--no-symlinks=true`: To improve performance disable symlink support.